 Mental Health Impacts of a Gluten-Free Lifestyle

-So you can see why there might be some mental health impacts stemming from just trying to manage a gluten-free lifestyle.
+So you can see how there are mental health impacts of a gluten-free lifestyle.

 It can trigger feelings of: